ariesiitr/Emotion-Detection-2.0/README.md

 As the validation acc is quite low we went for different Network architecture ,one of them is shown below.

+We have tried also VGG16 model.
+Since , FER2013 dataset contains only grayscale images , but our VGG16 model accepts only 3 channel images.
+So, what we did here is modify the 3 Color channel input to 1 channel input and we modified the kernels used on the first layer of 3 channel size to 1 channel by taking average on all corresponding pixels of RGB channels.In addition , we used pretrained weights (transfer learning) from ImageNet Dataset.
+Since , we didnt get satisfoctory result we have gone with below model.

 ### *Model 2*
 In this model we are using a well known and well tested architecture InceptionResnetV2 as our BaseModel.
 Rest of the concepts used are same as the previous one.